thiggy01/change-gdm-background/README.md

 This script automates the process of setting an image in the GNOME Display Manager 3 background which comes by default with Ubuntu version 20.04 Focal Fossa.

-## GUI version of this tool
+## GUI version

-If you are a experienced linux user and know how to compile programs, you can build my new program that can make this task much easier with a just a few clicks on the mouse.
+If you are an experienced linux user and know how to compile programs, you can build my new program that can make this task much easier with a just a few clicks on the mouse.

 You just need access it's repo at `https://github.com/thiggy01/gdm-background` and follow the